the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 # leanpub-end-insert
 ~~~~~~~

-We are not going to test all of them in this section, however, it's up to you as exercise at the end of this section to test everything that we didn't touch here.
-Now, we can import the all the components and reducers in our *src/App.test.js* file.
-We are also importing React here, because we have to include it whenever we test React components.
+The exercises at the end of this chapter will cover all the remaining tests you should consider performing.
+For now, we can import all the components and reducers in our *src/App.test.js* file and will focus on the reducer test first.
+We are also importing React here, because we have to include it whenever we test React components:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~